sebastienrousseau/rustlogs.github.io/_posts/index.md

 ### 💬 Community Support

-Join our vibrant community of Rust developers and logging enthusiasts.
+Join our vibrant community of Rus t developers and logging enthusiasts.
 Get help, share your experiences, and contribute to the future of RustLogs (RLG).
 Together, let's make logging better!

 [**Get Started Now →**](/getting-started/index.html)